Roblox/creator-docs/content/en-us/art/avatar/facial-animation/using-heads-in-studio.md

 To set up heads with facial animation in your experience:

-1. [Import a model with a animateable head](#importing-heads).
+1. [Import a model with an animateable head](#importing-heads).
 You can either create your own or use one of the provided reference model files.
 2. (Optional) [Import face accessories](#importing-face-accessories) you want to deform with the facial expressions of your head.
 You can either create your own or use one of the provided reference accessory files.
 3. [Animate the head](#animating-heads) in the Animation Editor by either adding in individual animation tracks, or by using the Face Animation Editor.